Powerlearnproject/se-assignment-day-2-git-and-github-Ezrasanga/README.md

 Cost: Often requires a paid subscription for private repositories, especially for large organizations.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 A commit is a snapshot of your project's files at a specific point in time.
 It records the changes you've made since the last commit, creating a version history that allows you to track and manage different versions of your project.
+Here's a step-by-step guide to making your first commit:
+1. Clone the Repository:
+Open a terminal or command prompt.
+Use the git clone command to create a local copy of the repository on your computer.
+Edit or create files within the repository to make your desired changes.
+Use the git add command to stage the files you want to include in the commit:
+To stage all changes in the current directory, use: git add .
+Use the git commit command to create a commit with a descriptive message: git commit -m "The message"
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git is a powerful feature that allows developers to work on different lines of development independently, without affecting the main codebase.
+Below is the procedure for creating, using, and merging branches;
+Use the git branch command to create a new branch.This creates a new branch pointing to the same commit as the current branch.
+Switch to the New Branch.Use the git checkout command to switch to the newly created branch.This makes the new branch the active branch.Make your changes to the codebase and commit them to the new-feature branch.
+Once you're satisfied with the changes, merge the new-feature branch back into the main branch (usually called master or main).
+This combines the changes from the new-feature branch into the main branch.
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?